Gaspard de Prony: Influence on Charles Babbage

-Charles Babbage, credited with inventing the first mechanical computer, was inspired by de Prony's take on Smith's division of labor.
+Charles Babbage, credited with inventing the first mechanical computer, was inspired by Prony's take on Smith's division of labor.
 He agreed with the three tiered system, but Babbage was seized by the idea that the labours of the unskilled computers could be taken over completely by machinery.
 This would keep only the two highest groups human, and also would transform the role of the planners into a maintenance group for the machine.

 Failure of the tables to be popularly implemented

-The French Revolutionary government passed the law that made the metric system the official measurement system in 1795, but they did not include the decimal angle measurement, making much of de Prony's work worthless.
-This also meant that the funding needed for de Prony to finish and publish his tables dried up.
-De Prony continued his work until 1800, but because his publisher went bankrupt, the work was not seen by the public eye until the first excerpt of the table was published a century later.
-The Napoleonic government abandoned the project, before abandoning the metric system entirely in 1812 dooming de Prony's work.
+The French Revolutionary government passed the law that made the metric system the official measurement system in 1795, but they did not include the decimal angle measurement, making much of Prony's work worthless.
+This also meant that the funding needed for Prony to finish and publish his tables dried up.
+Prony continued his work until 1800, but because his publisher went bankrupt, the work was not seen by the public eye until the first excerpt of the table was published a century later.
+The Napoleonic government abandoned the project, before abandoning the metric system entirely in 1812 dooming Prony's work.

 Prony's brake

-One of de Prony's important scientific inventions was the "brake" which he invented in 1821 to measure the torque produced by an engine.
+One of Prony's important scientific inventions was the "brake" which he invented in 1821 to measure the torque produced by an engine.

 He also was first to propose using a reversible pendulum to measure gravity, which was independently invented in 1817 by Henry Kater and became known as the Kater's pendulum.